openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.ebrains.eu/vocab/>
    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/cingulumOfBrain
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Cingulum of brain' is a tract of brain.
-It is part of the brain white matter.
+   :definition: Is a tract of brain.
+Is part of the brain white matter. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0003961) ('is_a' and 'relationship')]
-   :description: The white matter fiber bundle that projects from the cingulate gyrus to the entorhinal cortex in the brain.
+   :description: The white matter fiber bundle that projects from the cingulate gyrus to the entorhinal cortex in the brain. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0003961)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0736017
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0003961#cingulum-of-brain
    :name: cingulum of brain